marklogic/nifi/docs/components/delete.md

 user with the `rest-reader` privilege to read documents and the `rest-writer` privilege to delete documents.

-For full details on each property and relationship for this processor, add an instance of it to the NiFi canvas, right-click on it, and select "View Usage".
+For full details on each property and relationship for this processor, add an instance of it to the NiFi canvas, right-click on it, and select "View Documentation".